Irish language: Decline

 Irish was not marginal to Ireland's modernisation in the 19th century, as is often assumed.
 In the first half of the century there were still around three million people for whom Irish was the primary language, and their numbers alone made them a cultural and social force.
 Irish speakers often insisted on using the language in law courts (even when they knew English), and Irish was also common in commercial transactions.
 The language was heavily implicated in the "devotional revolution" which marked the standardisation of Catholic religious practice and was also widely used in a political context.
 Down to the time of the Great Famine and even afterwards, the language was in use by all classes, Irish being an urban as well as a rural language.

 This linguistic dynamism was reflected in the efforts of certain public intellectuals to counter the decline of the language.
 At the end of the 19th century, they launched the Gaelic revival in an attempt to encourage the learning and use of Irish, although few adult learners mastered the language.
 The vehicle of the revival was the Gaelic League (Conradh na Gaeilge), and particular emphasis was placed on the folk tradition, which in Irish is particularly rich.
 Efforts were also made to develop journalism and a modern literature.

 Although it has been noted that the Catholic Church played a role in the decline of the Irish language before the Gaelic Revival, the Protestant Church of Ireland also made only minor efforts to encourage use of Irish in a religious context.
 An Irish translation of the Old Testament by Leinsterman Muircheartach Ó Cíonga, commissioned by Bishop Bedell, was published after 1685 along with a translation of the New Testament.
 Otherwise, Anglicisation was seen as synonymous with 'civilising' the native Irish.
 Currently, modern day Irish speakers in the church are pushing for language revival.

 It has been estimated that there were around 800,000 monoglot Irish speakers in 1800, which dropped to 320,000 by the end of the famine, and under 17,000 by 1911.
-Seán Ó hEinirí, of Cill Ghallagáin, County Mayo, who died 26 July 1998, was possibly the last monolingual Irish speaker.